 - Charter schools must admit all students who wish to attend the school; however, if the number of students exceeds the school's capacity, attendance shall be determined by a public random drawing.
 Certain attendance preferences are available under state law.

-Charter schools are located throughout the state in 50 of California’s 58 counties and in rural, suburban, and urban areas.
+Charter schools are located throughout the state in 54 of California’s 58 counties and in rural, suburban, and urban areas.
 Student populations are diverse and tend to reflect the student populations of the districts in which the charter schools are located.
-The number of students enrolled in charter schools is approximately 370,000, or approximately six percent of the public school student population in California.
+As of the 2017–18 school year, the number of students enrolled in charter schools was approximately 628,849, or approximately ten percent of the public school student population in California.

 Innovative charter schools provide programs that offer everything from an emphasis on foreign languages to performing and fine arts.
-Some charter schools develop partnerships with other public agencies (such as the California Conservation Corps, county government agencies, and local community colleges), and some provide specialized programs (such as a program to place students in work experience settings or a program of comprehensive family services).
-Although most charter school students attend site-based programs with the look and feel of a traditional classroom, other students participate in programs with research-based alternative learning modalities (such as the Montessori method) or programs that are tailored to the needs of the individual student (such as nonclassroom-based or independent study and virtual programs).
+Some charter schools develop partnerships with other public agencies (such as the California Conservation Corps, or local community colleges), and some provide specialized programs (such as a program to place students in work experience settings or a Youth Build Program).
+Although most charter school students attend site-based programs with the look and feel of a traditional classroom, other students participate in programs with research-based alternative learning modalities (such as the Montessori method) or programs that are tailored to the needs of the individual student (such as nonclassroom-based instruction).
 In some cases, charter schools focus on dropout recovery, providing a second chance to students who wish to pursue a high school diploma but who have not been successful in other settings.

-All charter schools must participate in the Standardized Testing and Reporting (STAR) program and other state assessments.
-Charter schools receive an Academic Performance Index like all other public schools.
-An interactive Web-based map, which affords the public easy access to specific information on charter schools, is available on the CDE Charter Schools in California Counties Web page [http://www.cde.ca.gov/ds/si/cs/index.asp].
+An interactive Web-based map, which affords the public easy access to specific information on charter schools, is available on the CDE Charter School Locator Web page.

 For more information regarding charter schools, contact the Charter Schools Division at 916-322-6029, or by e-mail at email@example.com.
-Additional information is available on the CDE Charter Schools Web page [http://www.cde.ca.gov/sp/cs/index.asp] and the U.S. Charter Schools Web site [http://www.charterschoolcenter.org] .
+Additional information is available on the CDE Charter Schools web page and the Frequently Asked Questions about Charter Schools web page.